sherwinvishesh/leetmastery/Pynative Challenge/Readme.md

 # Pynative Challenge Notes
-thesea re my Pynative challenges I have completed and my notes
+these are my Pynative challenges I have completed and my notes You can find them at this URL (https://pynative.com/python-basic-exercise-for-beginners/)